ybelogubov/momo-store/README.md

 # momo-store
 The repository contains code and additional tools for automated deploy of dumplings store into Managed K8S cluster located in Yandex Cloud infrastructure.
+Please note, project was developed and supposed to be initiated in GitLab infrastructure.

 [SOLUTION PRESENTATION](https://docs.google.com/presentation/d/1uFq4Bfg03HZrYLTFa_bH5Ck0AFX1QfOCIq90ixVKZ3A/edit?usp=sharing)

-resources (test):
-- https://ibelogubov.ru/catalog << here you can check the site functilonality
-- https://monitoring.ibelogubov.ru/ << Prometheus UI, system/site metrics
-- https://grafana.ibelogubov.ru/ << Grafana UI, functional dashboards, logs explorer (credentials for test: admin/qwerty1)
+## Project keypoints (diploma tasks)
+- Code being stored and executed in GitLab
+- Project has .gitlab-ci.yml file containing assembling pipeline
+- Artefacts (binary, Docker images) being published in a repo/registery service (Nexus, GitLab registery)
+- Artefacts being versioned
+- Project has Dockerfiles for assembling Docker images (backend and frontend):
+  - backend: binary Go file in the images
+  - frontend: HTML-pages being distributed via Nginx
+- GitLab CI contains:
+  - artefacts assembling and publication steps
+  - tests
+  - deploy step
+- Kubernetes Managed Cluster being deployed in a Cloud
+- Kubernetes Managed Cluster and all required resources being described in accordance with IaC principle, code stored in GitLab
+- Terraform state being stored in S3 storage
+- Images (used in project) being stored in S3 storage
+- Secrets are hidden
+- Project has Kubernetes manifests for application deploy
+- Project has Helm charts for application deploy
+- Application being connected with logging and monitoring systems
+- Project has a dashboard containing logs/metrics

 ## Project structure:
 - "backend" folder - contains code (GO language) and CI pipeline for automatic assembling, image uploading to the registry storage, code tests and packaging into HELM chart;
 - "frontend" folder - code in JavaScript, TypeScript and same functionality as for backend module;
 - "helm" folder - contains description (data for assembling) of helm charts for deploy of 5 elements - backend, frontend, Prometheus (monitoring), Grafana and Loki+Promtail;
 - "kubernetes" folder - additional element, contains kubernetes manifests (yaml) for deployment without HELM.
 CI files for backend/frontend have commented blocks for automated deploy to a cluster, you can use instead of HELM-related deployment (if needed)

 ## Required infrastructure